suncoast-devs/handbook/lessons/cs-methods/index.md

 us, the developer.

 - Long sequences of lines of code are like a run on sentence in prose.
-- A long sequence of code obscures the meaning of the code by representing many ideas in sequence, or perhaps all mixed together.
+- A long sequence of code obscures the meaning by representing many ideas in sequence, or perhaps all mixed together.
 This is often called [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code).
 - It is difficult to discuss long sequences of code.
 For instance, when asking